nightCoffe/webProject/README.md

 ___

-## Example of video with test running in Allure Report
+## Video with test running in Allure Report

 You may see the example of a video showing the test run in Allure report.